alhassy/emacs.d/README.md

 Of note:

 -   Multiline comments are with `/' comment here '/`, single quote starts a one-line comment.
--   Nodes don't need to be declared, whose names may contain spaces if they are enclosed in double-quotes.
+-   Nodes don't need to be declared, and their names may contain spaces if they are enclosed in double-quotes.
 -   One forms an arrow between two nodes by writing a line with `x ->[label here] y` or `y <- x`; or using `-->` and `<--` for dashed lines.
 The label is optional.